jonasholfeld/kirby3-many-to-many-field/README.md

 #### 3.5 Corresponding blueprint

-To be able to edit the relation from both sides, both blueprints of the related pages need to have a field of type manytomany.
+To be able to edit the relation from both sides, both blueprints of the related pages need to have a field of the type manytomany.
 They need to have corresponding values in the specific fields.
 Here is an example of two blueprints, in this case with a relation between students and schools.

 #### **`school.yml`**
 ```yaml